jzymet/Uppraisal/README.md

 # Uppraisal

-Optimize your sales pitch to get the maximum return.
+Optimize your sales pitch to get the maximum return for your product.

 Problem
 -